jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 **Policy-Based Deployments (2 minutes):**
 - Flux supports policy-based deployments, allowing organizations to define rules for when and how deployments should occur.
-- Standardized policies ensure that deployments follow best practices and adhere to organizational standards.
+- Standardized policies ensure deployments follow best practices and adhere to organizational standards.
 {{% /note %}}

 ---